jonashartmann/webcam-directive/README.md

 This is an [AngularJS][] directive that can be added as a module to your own app.

-Demos can be found at [http://jonashartmann.github.io/webcam-directive](http://jonashartmann.github.io/webcam-directive)
+A complete example can be found at [http://jonashartmann.github.io/webcam-directive](http://jonashartmann.github.io/webcam-directive) (*gh-pages*)

 ## Download